 - Bicycle crash investigation: What can you learn from the bike, even if the rider is not present?
 What should you look for (and where) to gain insight into the factors and behaviors that led to the crash?

-The on-bike portion includes two major components: hazard avoidance maneuvers and road ride.
-The hazard drills are done in a parking lot to show officers how citizens are trained to avoid dangerous moves by motorists.
+The on-bike portion expands that challenge.
+It includes two major components: hazard avoidance maneuvers and a road ride.
+The hazard drills show officers how citizens can and do communicate with motorists by their actions, and how they are trained to avoid dangerous moves by motorists.
 The road ride is crafted to include low- and high-density roads, with and without infrastructure (as available, and custom-designed for each site).
-The road ride helps officers understand Title 39 from the bike’s-eye view, bringing a different perspective to the importance and application of traffic law.
+The ride helps officers understand traffic law from the bike’s-eye view, bringing a different perspective to the law’s importance and application.

-Depending on the breadth of material covered, the classroom modules require up to about three and a half hours of instructional time.
+The classroom modules require half a day of instructional time.
 This portion can accommodate any number of officers.
-The on-bike portion requires up to three and a half hours as well.
-It is done in smaller groups, however, to allow time for instruction in the hazard drills, for adequate monitoring and safety.
+The on-bike portion requires half a day as well.
+It is done in smaller groups, however, to allow time for instruction in the hazard drills with adequate monitoring and safety.
+The course is typically held at a police academy with attendees from multiple local agencies.